 How To Use Pepper and Onion Relish

-- Serve over or alongside pork, fish, beef, lamb, or chicken.
+- Serve with pork, fish, beef, lamb, or chicken.
 It doesn't matter if it's grilled, broiled, seared, or other - it all tastes good.
 One of my favorites - serve it on grilled chicken or these grilled pork steaks!

 - Use it as a condiment for burgers, hot dogs, and bratwurst.
 Hint: try my Peanut Butter Burger with Bacon